 When creating a backup, the data will usually be written in big pieces to hardware dedicated to this purpose.
 This allows for fast access to large amounts of information.
 Backup systems are not only optimised to recover information on a large scale, but are also configured to protect all manner of files, including OS and application files, as well as individual data objects.
 The ease at which you can restore a complete system is what makes the backup application the right tool where recovery is needed.

 Disaster recovery and backup are considered by most IT professionals to be two very closely-related processes.
 Usually, a policy is in place which requires administrators to run regular backups of their data, and then send that data to an off-site location for the purpose of disaster recovery.
 This is usually incorporated into a larger process that’s in place for the purpose of protecting data.
 It is also simple and relatively affordable to maintain.

 Should an archive system experience data loss, however, the process becomes both costly and complex.
 This is due to the fact that many systems are proprietary, forcing companies to purchase one system for disaster recovery and another for the transfer of production data.

 Professional & Secure Disposal

 Both archiving and backup are essential, yet very different processes for addressing the security of data.
 After some time has passed, it can become necessary to dispose of the tapes and drives which may contain outdated, but still-sensitive data.
 Unfortunately, all too often these items can end up in the regular rubbish bin when they should be securely disposed of.
 This is where Absolute IT comes in.

 Our services include the complete destruction of drives, DLT tapes, CDs and other media which may hold the data you no longer need.
-Destroyed in our secure mobile vehicle to 6mm particulate, the entire process is backed by a certificate of destruction.
 No disaster recovery plan should be considered complete until the professional and secure destruction of data has occurred.